Faulty thinking must change

 There is not enough to go round

-The economic crisis is not yet over, and there is a cacophony of voices telling us there is recovery, and others who are predicting the end of society as we know it.
+The economic crisis is not yet over.
+There is a cacophony of voices telling us there is a recovery.
+Others are predicting the end of society as we know it.
 Who knows?
-The whole debacle has been made by ongoing and systematic faulty thinking about our collective purpose and the possessive of money in particular.
+The whole debacle has been made by ongoing and systematic faulty thinking about our collective purpose and the possession of money in particular.

 The scarcity principle is one which is one of the most prevalent traits of faulty thinking, and one which people feel most justified in bowing down to.
 But it is a faulty system, borne of faulty thinking.
 There is no real scarcity in the world; we have made a system where we have bankrupted the world, businesses and individuals.
 There is plenty of food to eat and there are enough resources, we have sufficient intelligence to overcome the majority of problems which arise.
 We just don’t do it.
 Why?
 Because we believe there is scarcity, on a global, collective and individual level.
 The scarcity is literally all in our mind.

-There is a standing joke on the UK version of the “X Factor” involving Louis Walsh, the long serving judge from Dublin, who is said to favour acts from Ireland whether they have talent or not .
+There is a standing joke on the UK version of the “X Factor” involving Louis Walsh, the long-serving judge from Dublin, who is said to favour acts from Ireland whether they have a talent or not.
 I think most people see it very much as harmless fun, and it always raises a laugh.
 This is only a TV show, and while I’m sure some hopeful with talent might feel put out about being turned down because people with less talent have got through by virtue of their place of birth, they hopefully can get their talent recognised elsewhere.

-Favouritism in other arenas and especially in the workplace has more serious connotations.
-At its worst, favouritism stems from a conscious or even unconscious form of discrimination and can seem harmless, but it has far reaching effects.
+Favouritism in other areas and especially in the workplace has more serious connotations.
+At its worst, favouritism stems from a conscious or even unconscious form of discrimination and can seem harmless, but it has far-reaching effects.
 At best, favouritism is simply a matter of keeping ourselves in our comfort zones, because of a fear of “difference”.

 Favours can consist of securing contracts, promoting, awarding bonuses, praising, promoting, spending time, allocating quality work etc. to others with little regard to contribution or effort but because they are in the “favoured few” circle.
 It can mean employing family members even if they aren’t the best qualified.